 Q: Do I have to reimburse my health insurer out of my settlement?

 A: It depends.
-Health insurers subject to complicated reimbursement laws.
+Health insurers are subject to complicated reimbursement laws.
 And the rules are different (and even more complicated) where bills have been paid by Medicare or Medicaid.
 If there are any liens or other claims for reimbursement related to your medical care when the case concludes, we will analyze the validity of those claims, and whenever possible we will request a waiver or negotiate reduced payment of those claims, pursuant to the laws protecting injury victims.